Mallikarjun Goud

-Mallikarjun Goud (1941 – 24 December 2002) was a Union Minister, President of Andhra Pradesh Congress Committee, and six-term member of the Parliament of India.
-He was the member of 5th Lok Sabha, 6th Lok Sabha, 7th Lok Sabha, 9th Lok Sabha, 10th Lok Sabha, and 11th Lok Sabha of India.
+Dr. Mallikarjun (1941 – 24 December 2002) was a Union Minister, President of Andhra Pradesh Congress Committee, and six-term member of the Parliament of India.
+He was a member of 5th Lok Sabha, 6th Lok Sabha, 7th Lok Sabha, 9th Lok Sabha, 10th Lok Sabha, and 11th Lok Sabha of India.

-Mallikarjun is remembered for the development of Mahbubnagar district which he represented four times as member of parliament (Lok sabha) of India, as a firebrand Telangana leader for his steadfast support for the separate Telangana state, and for sacrificing his Medak Lok sabha seat in 1980 for the election of Indira Gandhi(former Prime Minister of India) into parliament.
+Mallikarjun is remembered for the development of Mahbubnagar district which he represented four times as member of parliament (Lok sabha) of India, as a firebrand Telangana leader for his steadfast support of the separate Telangana state, and for sacrificing his Medak Lok sabha seat in 1980 for the election of Indira Gandhi (former Prime Minister of India) into parliament.

-He was elected to Lok sabha six times, four times from the Mahbubnagar parliamentary constituency and twice from Medak Seat.
-He served in the central government of India in the capacity of Union Deputy Minister and Union Minister of State handling portfolios like Railways, Education and Social Welfare, Information and Broadcasting and Defence.
+He was elected to Lok Sabha six times, four times from the Mahbubnagar parliamentary constituency and twice from Medak Seat.
+He served in the central government of India in the capacity of Union Deputy Minister and Union Minister of State handling portfolios like Defence, Railways, Education and Social Welfare, Information and Broadcasting.